jfitzusu/math4610/docs/rootfinding/newton.md

   * Data Type: boolean
   * Valid Input: True/False
   * Default: False
   * Description: Verbose mode.
-If True, the function will return a log of all computed approximations and their error.
+If True, the function will log itermediate results to the console.

 **Output:**
 ### *Root:*